Self-employed professionals in paid employment

 Small businesses scheme and turnover tax

-As long as your turnover remains below €20,000 per year, the KOR is applied 3 years in a row.
-This can be beneficial if, for example, you provide services to private individuals who cannot offset VAT.
-With the same selling price, your profit margin increases.
-Or you partly adjust your rate downwards, so that you and your customer benefit.
+You may apply the small business scheme as long as your annual turnover remains below €20,000.
+This can be beneficial if, for example, you provide services to private individuals who cannot deduct VAT.
+Your profit margin will increase at the same sales price.
+Or you can adjust your rate downwards, so that both you and your customer benefit.

-Will your turnover exceed €20,000?
-Then the KOR will end, and you will have to charge and then pay VAT again.
-Learn more about .
+Will your turnover exceed €20,000 again?
+If so, the KOR will end and you will have to charge and pay VAT.
+Read more about the conditions of the .

 Checklist KOR